Converg3nce/matic-docs/docs/home/new-to-matic.md

 :movie_camera: [Your first DApp](https://www.youtube.com/watch?v=rzvk2kdjr2I)

 ### What is a Sidechain?
-Think of Sidechain is a clone of 'parent' blockchain, supporting transfer of assets to and fro the main chain.
+Think of a Sidechain as a clone of a 'parent' blockchain, supporting transfer of assets to and from the main chain.
 It is simply an alternate to parent chain that creates a new blockchain with its own mechanism of creating blocks (consensus mechanism).
 Connecting a sidechain to a parent chain involves setting up a method of moving assets between the chains.

 :page_facing_up: [Sidechains and Childchains](https://hackernoon.com/what-are-sidechains-and-childchains-7202cc9e5994)
 ### What is Plasma?